Figure53/QLabKit.objc/README.md

 - `QLKWorkspace` - a single workspace on a server
 - `QLKCue` - a simplified representation of a cue.
 A cue list is also represented as a cue

 There are other classes in QLabKit that these classes rely on that you need not worry about.
 Read the headers of these primary classes for more usage information.
+All classes in QLabKit use ARC.

 ## Usage